Zuzuna54/bybitalgobot2.0/src/dashboard/README.md

    - Data is cached using timestamp-based invalidation to minimize redundant processing
    - Data freshness is tracked through the `_data_updated_at` dictionary to manage update frequency
    - Complex transformations are handled by utility functions in the `utils/` directory
-   - Enhanced caching mechanisms implemented for frequently accessed data
+   - Enhanced caching mechanisms implemented for frequently accessed data with intelligent eviction policies and memory monitoring

 3. **Data Visualization**: